RDY 339 (Amlodipine Besylate and Benazepril 5 mg / 10 mg)

 Pill imprint RDY 339 has been identified as Amlodipine besylate and benazepril hydrochloride 5 mg / 10 mg.

 Amlodipine/benazepril is used in the treatment of high blood pressure and belongs to the drug class ACE inhibitors with calcium channel blocking agents.
 There is positive evidence of human fetal risk during pregnancy.
-Amlodipine/benazepril 5 mg / 10 mg is classified as a Schedule N controlled substance under the Controlled Substance Act (CSA).
+Amlodipine/benazepril 5 mg / 10 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 5 mg / 10 mg